Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: The Proposed Methodology

+To ensure computational tractability, the propensity score model incorporates prior values of variables from a finite temporal lag, chosen based on one's domain-specific knowledge of treatment assignment persistence.

-In practice, the above IPW-based pseudo outcome can produce large weights for some time periods when the estimated propensity score is much smaller than the intervention density.
-Therefore, we consider the following ``H\'ajek'' pseudo-outcome based on the stabilized weights,
+The above IPW-based weighting scheme can produce large weights for some time periods when the estimated propensity score is much smaller than the intervention density.
+Therefore, we consider the following H\'ajek-type pseudo-outcome with stabilized weights,